Skip to content

 7.1.
 List of grammatical tonal morphemes

-This situation is not to be confounded with the cases where a toneme is assigned underlyingly to a segmental affix and is mapped on this affix superficially; what we have here is a mere lexical tone of the affix.
+Grammatical tone is not to be confounded with the cases where a toneme is assigned underlyingly to a segmental affix and is mapped on this affix superficially; what we have here is a mere lexical tone of the affix.

 7.2.
 Tonal paradigms